 Are there any exceptions to those limitations placed on abortion?

 Yes: It is an exception to the Fetal Life Protection Act if the abortion is necessary to save the life of the mother or in cases of fetal abnormalities incompatible with life.
 N.H.
 Rev. Stat.
 Ann. § 329:44.

 It is an exception to the partial-birth ban if the abortion is necessary to save the life of the mother.
 The physician must have a documented referral from another unaffiliated physician and they both must agree that the mother’s life is at risk.
-2012 N.H.
-Laws 283.
+N.H.
+Rev. Stat.
+Ann. § 329:34.

 Penalties for performing an illegal abortion